Want to become an officer in the Philippine Coast Guard (PCG)? It all starts with passing the PCG Aptitude Battery Test (PCGABT).

 How to Apply

-Follow these three simple steps to successfully apply for the PCG Aptitude Battery Test:
+Follow these three easy steps to complete your application for the PCG Aptitude Battery Test:

 Step 1: Check Your Qualifications